 - Marleen Willebrands, culinary historian and linguist;

-- Marike van Roon, chief curator Special Collections UvA and chair of the jury.
+- Marike van Roon, chief curator Allard Pierson, UvA and chair of the jury.

-Please look here for a summary of the Gala of the Cookbook of the past years.
+Please look here for a summary of the awards ceremony of the past years.

-The Johannes van Dam prize and the Joop Witteveen prize are sponsored by Amsterdam School for Historical Studies – University of Amsterdam, Bibliotheken Eemland, Carrera Culinair, Cormet, CPNB; Fontaine Uitgeverij, Huizinga Instituut, Hotel De l’Europe, Pitch PR, Nieuw Amsterdam Publishers, Nijgh Cuisine, Slow Food Amsterdam, Stichting Gastronomische Bibliotheek and the Special Collections of the University of Amsterdam.
+The Johannes van Dam prize and the Joop Witteveen prize are sponsored by Amsterdam School for Historical Studies – University of Amsterdam, Amsterdam University Fund, Bibliotheken Eemland, Carrera Culinair, Cormet, Fontaine Uitgeverij, Huizinga Instituut, Hotel De l’Europe, Nijgh Cuisine, Uitgeverij Terra, Stichting Gastronomische Bibliotheek and the Allard Pierson (UvA).